 How to book the Dave Mackay Band

-Go to our contact page, fill out the form and press submit.
-This will send us a message and we’ll get in touch to confirm the details of your event.
+Fill out and submit the form below.
+This will send us a message and we’ll get in touch to discuss all the musical details of your event.
 (Everything from arrival times to the music for your first dance.)
-Once we’ve had a good chat and got everything just the way you’d like it, we’ll send you the paperwork by email which will confirm all the details in writing.
+Once we’ve had a good chat and agreed everything just the way you’d like it, we’ll send you the paperwork by email which will confirm all the details in writing.
 Dates are confirmed upon receipt of our deposit.